-Colostrum was designed by nature as the first food for newborns and contains critical nutritional factors to help build and fortify a baby’s immune system and put him or her on the path to good health.
+Bovine colostrum may provide the best substitute and/or complement to breastmilk for mothers who cannot breastfeed, have adopted a baby, or need to supplement their baby’s formula.
+Colostrum was designed by nature as the first food for infants and contains critical nutritional factors that help fortify a baby’s immune system and put him or her on the path to good health.

-What Is Breastmilk?
+What Is Breastfeeding?

 The World Health Organization (WHO) recommends mothers breastfeed their babies in the first six months after birth.
 Breastfeeding helps newborns achieve optimal growth and development, WHO states.